How To Clean Your Goose Down Duvet - Washing Instructions

 Select a gentle mode and use a low heat setting.
 The temperature shouldn’t be higher than 30oC.

 Down is an absorbent material.
 It can absorb detergent, soap, and any other agent you use for washing, and retain it even after the spin cycle.
 Therefore, we encourage you to stop the machine after the rinse cycle and repeat the rinse.
+We recommend that you use the lowest spin setting on the washing machine.

 How should I dry the duvet?